 Revenue Growth & Market Exposure

 SNC-Lavalin has a diversified business across engineering services in essential sectors such as infrastructure, transport, and nuclear.
 The company derives its E&C revenues from reimbursable and engineering service contracts and EPC fixed-price contracts.
-It is focusing on strengthening its foothold in the reimbursable and engineering services contracts as well as standardized EPC contracts which now constitute nearly 80% of the company’s total revenues.
-The balance 20% is derived from lump-sum turnkey construction contracts which the company is planning to completely exit in the near future as it is the main cause for its underperformance.
-SNC still has a backlog of $2.6 billion on infrastructure lump-sum turnkey construction contracts.
+It is focusing on strengthening its foothold in the reimbursable and engineering services contracts as well as standardized EPC contracts which together constitute more than 80% of the company’s total revenues.

-SNC stands a good chance to benefit from crucial projects and infrastructure that are put in place to ensure a positive recovery.
+The engineering firm stands a good chance to benefit from crucial projects and infrastructure that are put in place to ensure a positive recovery.
 The company has many opportunities for expansion in core services, including cybersecurity, defense, innovative housing solutions across the regions.
-It continues to win projects in its core geographies.
-SNC also won a number of diversified contracts across decommissioning, cleanup and a framework agreement to support an existing nuclear fleet.

-SNC has an annual dividend yield of 0.35% and a very low payout ratio.
+SNC has a very low annual dividend yield of 0.24% and a payout ratio of 100%.
 The company had a sound track record of increasing dividends for the past 17 years till 2017.
-SNC, however, slashed its dividend by 65% in the last year and by 80% recently.
-The company reduced its dividend to $42.1 million in 2019 from $201.5 million in 2018 in order to deleverage and strengthen its balance sheet.
+The company, however, slashed its dividend by 65% in 2019 and later again by 80%.
+The company reduced its dividend in order to deleverage and strengthen its balance sheet.
 The dividend now stands at two cents per share from 10 cents per share earlier.
 SNC has paid quarterly dividends for 30 consecutive years.

 As a result of unexpected operational setbacks that SNC faced in 2018, the company is undertaking measures to strengthen its balance sheet and build additional flexibility in order to maximize long-term shareholders’ returns.
 Its focus on lowering its EPC fixed-price contracts’ proportion should further improve its risk profile.
-SNC is expecting a ramp-up in its EPS as a result of improving performance in its resources segment.
+SNC is making good progress on de-risking its business and generating consistent earnings and cash flow.

-High investment-grade credit rating, clear capital allocation strategy, and strong diversified backlog worth ~$14 billion should aid future dividend growth.
-EDPM is further driving SNC’s digital future strategy.
-At the end of the first quarter, the company had $2.1 billion of cash and an additional $1 billion available to be drawn on the revolver credit facility.
-The company withdrew its 2020 financial guidance.
+High investment-grade credit rating, clear capital allocation strategy, and strong diversified backlog worth ~$11 billion should aid future dividend growth.
+EDPM is further driving the business’ digital future strategy.
+The divestiture of the Resources Oil & Gas business announced in February 2021 will reduce its risk profile, and also accelerate its transition to becoming a leading provider of professional engineering services and project management solutions.
 Ownership of extensive assets, a century’s old experience, a large scale, and geographic footprint are SNC-Lavalin’s strong competitive advantages.

 |TickerKey||Ticker||Company||Sector||Industry||Score||Quote||Market Cap||P/E||FPE||EPS||Yield Raw||Yield||PayoutRatio||Payments||Dividend||Chowder||GrowthRating||IncomeRating||Tollbooth||Ambassador||Achiever||Aristocrat||King||Country||Graph|